kuhaha/bizcal/README.md

 # bizcal
-A businiss calendar that incoporates local business days (such as school days or closed days etc) and automatically calculated public holidays.
+A businiss calendar that incoporates local business schedules (such as school days or closed days etc) and automatically calculated public holidays.